LC-ContentLib/ContentLib/docs/docs/blender-resources.md

 1. When making changes to your model in Blender, re-export the model by overwriting the previous FBX file.
 2. Do **not** delete the previous model version or its `.meta` file.
 3. Avoid overwriting the model directly within Unity to maintain all references.
 Instead, overwrite the FBX file from outside Unity.

----

-### Additional Suggestions

-1. **Images and Diagrams:** Ensure all images referenced in the guide are correctly linked and displayed.
-Diagrams explaining coordinate systems and export settings are particularly helpful.
-2. **External Resources:** Consider including a brief description or key takeaways from each linked video tutorial, so users know what to expect before watching.
-3. **Glossary or FAQ:** Consider adding a glossary of key terms or an FAQ section at the end to address common questions and clarify terminology.